Laravel Development

 Flexibility

 Pause the engagement.
 Ramp up for a launch.
 Step back to one day a week.
 Change scope mid-quarter.
-The retainer is a commitment to show up, not a cage.
+We offer a commitment to show up, and adjust.

 Integrity

 If we’re not the right fit, we say so on the first call.
-If a takeover looks bad, we tell you before the contract.
+If a takeover looks bad, we’ll tell you what needs fixing before we commit to anything.
 Real reasons, real plans.
-No corporate theatre.

 What we actually use in production